Heanor and Loscoe Town Council

 Appointment of new Mayor and Deputy Mayor

-At the Town Council Meeting held on Thursday 12th May 2022 Councillor Eileen Hamilton was elected as the new Mayor and Councillor Kieran Hill was elected as the new Deputy Mayor for the year 2022-2023.
+At the Town Council Meeting held on Thursday 18 May 2023 Councillor Paul Jones was elected as the new Mayor and Councillor Eileen Hamilton was elected as the new Deputy Mayor for the year 2023-2024.

 BBC Children in Need Rickshaw Challenge receives a warm welcome in Heanor